Azure/avd-operator/function-app/readme.md

 # Notes
-maxDequeueCount should be set to 5, but for testing, set to 1.
-In file `function-app\host.json::extensions\maxDequeueCount`
+- `maxDequeueCount` for the functions should be set to 5, but for testing, set to 1, in file `function-app\host.json::extensions\maxDequeueCount`